 What to Expect at Home

-Your child's gastrostomy tube or "G-tube" is a special tube in your child's stomach that will help deliver food and medicines until your child can chew and swallow.
-Sometimes, it is replaced by a button, called a Bard Button or MIC-KEY, 3 - 8 weeks after surgery.
+Your child's G-tube may be replaced by a button, called a Bard Button or MIC-KEY, 3 to 8 weeks after surgery.

 Feeding bags should be changed every 24 hours.
 All of the equipment can be cleaned with hot, soapy water and hung to dry.

 Remember to wash your hands regularly to prevent the spread of germs.
 Take good care of yourself as well, so that you can stay calm and positive, and cope with stress.